skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 He also tells them he has seen Endo and that he had quickly left town with a friend.

-The rest of the party goes to the inn while Eomer goes to the priest and tries get an explanation of whom Endo was traveling with.
+The rest of the party goes to the inn while Eomier goes to the priest and tries get an explanation of whom Endo was traveling with.

 The rest of the party goes to the tavern / inn.
 The bartender welcomes